tolgee/documentation/blog/2023-04-24-naming-translation-keys.md

 When naming translation keys, starting with a clear and consistent system will make it easy to organize and locate your keys as your project grows.
 Here are some tips to help you get started:

 - **Naming convention**: The first step to naming translation keys is to decide on a naming convention that will work for your project.
 A naming convention is a set of rules that define how translation keys should be named.
 A **good naming convention should be easy to understand and follow consistently**.

   - **Casing**: Casing is how letters are capitalized in a word.
 Using a consistent casing convention makes it easier to identify and troubleshoot issues related to translations.
 You can, for example, use `CamelCase` or `snake_case`.

 - **Key categories**: Once you have your naming convention in place, it's crucial to identify the different categories of keys that you will need.
-For example, **you may want to have keys for other products**.
 Think about how you want to organize your keys and create a list of categories that makes sense for your project.
+For example, you can **split the keys based on where they appear in the application** – if you have a web application, you may want to have separate categories for keys that appear on the homepage, in the login/sign-up flow, and the user profile.

 - **Nesting**: Nesting is the process of organizing translation keys into a hierarchy.
-This **helps you organize your keys into logical groups** and makes finding the keys you need easier.
-For example, you can nest keys for different products under a `products` category.
+This **helps you organize your keys into logical groups** and makes finding the keys easier.
+For example, you can split the keys based on the previously mentioned categories.

 - **Keep it simple**: While creating a consistent and organized system for naming translation keys is necessary, it's equally important to keep things simple. **Avoid using overly complex naming conventions** or structures that are difficult to understand, as this can lead to confusion and errors down the line.

 ## Best Practices for Naming Translation Keys